 This multi-sensory experience helps kids retain knowledge better.
 And it encourages kids to step outside their comfort zones.
 The educational benefits of travel for kids is virtually limitless!

 This post was updated on June 29, 2021.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.

-At age five, she is chomping at the bit to learn as much as she can about the world around her.
-She spouts facts about nature that she learns from TV shows like Wild Kratts, and shows me all the new sign language words that her teachers at her preschool have taught her.
+At age five, my daughter was chomping at the bit to learn as much as she could about the world around her.
+She loved spouting facts about nature that she learned from TV shows like Wild Kratts.
+And she also loved showing me all the new sign language words that her teachers at her preschool taught her.

 The educational benefits of travel compared to school

-The school district in our city has a rule that students can’t take time away from school for family vacations, unless the students write a report about how the trip is educational.
-Even then, it’s up to the teacher and the school to accept the absence as an educational trip.
+Many school districts in the United States have a rule that students can’t take time away from school for family vacations unless the students write a report about how the trip is educational.
+Even then, it’s up to the teacher or the school to accept the absence as an educational trip.
 I think that’s a shame!

 Travel teaches kids geography, whether it’s learning about new cities, new states, new countries, or even new regions of the world.
 When we do our road trips to Spokane or San Diego to visit our parents, my kids learn that cities can be relatively close together or far apart.
 And when we do family holidays overseas, my kids learn that other cities can take a bit longer to get to.